 Travel during summer, spring break or winter interterm in a Spanish-speaking country.
 Accompanied and evaluated by a member of the Hillsdale College Spanish faculty.
+This course is not part of the Spanish Studies Abroad program.

 Summer Only

 SPN 393: Topics in Spanish